Gowers norms for automatic sequences: Automatic sequences

 Hence, when we work with a given automatic sequence that is not ultimately periodic, the base (denoted by $k$) is determined uniquely up to the possibility to replace it by its power $k' = k^{t}$, $t \in \QQ$.
 We will take advantage of this possibility, which is useful because some of the properties discussed above (specifically synchronisation and idempotence) depend on the choice of base.
 We devote the remainder of this section to recording how various properties of automatic sequences behave when the base is changed.
 An instructive example to keep in mind is that $n \mapsto \length_2(n) \bmod 2$ is backwards synchronising in base $4$ but not in base $2$ (see Proposition \ref{prop:sync-vs-basis} for details).

 We first briefly address the issue of idempotency.
-Any automatic sequence is produced by an idempotent automaton, possibly after a change of basis \cite[Lem.\ 2.2.]{ByszewskiKonieczny-Cobham}; for more on change of base, see Subsection \ref{ssec:Auto:base}.
+Any automatic sequence is produced by an idempotent automaton, possibly after a change of basis \cite[Lem.\ 2.2]{ByszewskiKonieczny-Cobham}.
 Additionally, if the sequence $a_{\cA}$ is produced by the automaton $\cA = (S, s_0, \Sigma_{k}, \delta, \Omega, \tau)$ then for any power $k' = k^l$, $l \in \NN$, there is a natural construction of a $k'$-automaton $\cA'$ which produces the same sequence $a_{\cA'} = a_{\cA}$ and is idempotent.

 We next consider synchronising sequences.
 The following lemma provides a convenient criterion for a sequence to be synchronising.

 \begin{lemma} Let $a \colon \NN_0 \to \Omega$ be a $k$-automatic sequence and let $\word w \in \Sigma_k^*$.
 Then the following conditions are equivalent: \begin{enumerate}[wide] \item the sequence $a$ is produced by a $k$-automaton $\cA$ reading input forwards (resp.\ backwards) for which $\word w$ is synchronising; \item there exists a map $b \colon \Sigma_k^* \to \Omega$ such that for any $\word{u}, \word{v} \in \Sigma_k^*$ we have $a( [\word{u} \word{w} \word{v}]_k )= b(\word{v})$ (resp.\ $a( [\word{u} \word{w} \word{v}]_k )= b(\word{u})$). \end{enumerate} \end{lemma} \begin{proof} For the sake of clarity we only consider the ``forward'' variant; the ``backward'' case is fully analogous.
 It is clear that \eqref{it:749:A} implies \eqref{it:749:B}, so it remains to prove the reverse implication.
 Let $\cA$ be a minimal $k$-automaton which produces $a$.
 We will show that if $\word w$ satisfies \eqref{it:749:B} then it is synchronising for $\cA$.